dani-ode/brankazz-app/README.md

 ## Support

-If you encounter any issues or have any questions about Brankazz, please don't hesitate to contact our support team at support@brankazz.corpo.id.
+If you encounter any issues or have any questions about Brankazz, please don't hesitate to contact our support team at brankazz@corpo.id.

 ## License